 Our community outreach continued in the 2010s as we welcomed an Ethiopian Adventist congregation into our building that meets on Saturdays.
 One of Seattle's Alcohol Anonymous groups, Practice These Principles, relocated to our building and meets six days a week in the mornings.
 We also have two weekly Al-Anon group that meet in the evenings.
 Our most recent addition is an Ethiopian Lutheran congregation that meets on Sunday afternoons.

-Our partnership with the Low Income Housing Institute is now in the final planning stages of creating a new low income seven story housing projecton on our property.
+Our partners with our mission outreach, the Low Income Housing Institute, is now in the midst of creating a new low income seven story housing projecton on our property.
 It will have 85 units, all for formerly homeless and displaced members of our community.
 And will also include a 3 bedroom apartment that will replace our old parsonage house.
-Construction began January 2023, and we are on schedule to open by the summer of 2024..
+Construction began January 2023, and we are on schedule to open by the summer of 2024.